-, 20

-Governor

-136 State Capitol

-Denver, CO 80203-1792

-Re: - Disaster Declaration

-Dear Governor Hickenlooper:

-The purpose of this letter is to request that you proclaim a state of disaster emergency in the City of Grand Junction pertaining to a The disaster began this morning,, 20; the

-has exceeded our locally available resources and response capability to cope with the emergency.
+, 20 Governor 136 State Capitol Denver, CO 80203-1792 Re: - Disaster Declaration Dear Governor Hickenlooper: The purpose of this letter is to request that you proclaim a state of disaster emergency in the City of Grand Junction pertaining to a The disaster began this morning,, 20; the has exceeded our locally available resources and response capability to cope with the emergency.
 The City of Grand Junction ("City") has established an Emergency Operations Plan and has in accordance with that plan declared a local disaster, an emergency operations center (EOC) is in operation and have activated our Joint Information Center (JIC) to respond to all citizen, media and other information needs.
 While our emergency operations personnel are trained for and operate in an "all hazards" environment the scope of this disaster has stressed the City's resources.
-Because of this emergency event, which I have declared in the enclosed declaration to be a "local disaster", I am requesting assistance from your office and/or the Colorado Division of Emergency Management.
+Because of this emergency event, which I have declared in the enclosed declaration to be a

 The City is also requesting that financial resources be available under §24-32-2106, C.R.S. and/or from FEMA funds that are or may be available for distribution to us.
-Please extend at your earliest opportunity any and all resources that are available to or from the State
+Please extend at your earliest opportunity any and all resources that are available to or from the State and of Federal government.